Fastium/bachelor-nr-v2x-simulation/README.md

 5. assign its stream
 6. activate the nr sidelink bearer

-### NR V2X stack

-Parameter for me :
-- size of a packet
-- number of packets sent
-- simulation time between the soft has built the environment and the last packet received
-- distance between the two consist
-- number of consist (mesh network)
-- MCS I want to use (disable the automatic mcs)
-- the channel model
-- centralFrequencyBandSl
-- bandwidth of the sidelink
-- power
--
 ### Measure and save latency and throughput

-Regarder la class dataCollector dans le fichier dataCollector.h et dataCollector.cc

 ### Channel model

-…

 ### Mesh network

-…

 ## Input parameters